 There is, however, the fact that what is socially beneficial (broadly considered) is not necessarily “moral”.
 Offices are not always morally oriented.
 The manufacturer as a person “treats ends as a given, as outside his scope; his concern is with technique, with effectiveness…” (MacIntyre, 1984, p.30).
 This has been a sad reality, seeming to excuse some from social responsibilities.
 The manufacturer (as an enterprise) of pins and needles is not immediately moral, yet there are moral concerns of a stewardship nature all the same, as in methods employed including treatment of employees, and the matter of “giving back to the community”.
 Generally speaking, corporate offices are, when not immediately moral, at least indirectly so – certainly to the extent their activity has actual or potential social consequences that may be morally advantageous or disadvantageous.
 As a rule, what is morally advantageous serves dignity.

-Indeed, much of the effort that produces goods and services is amoral (eldercare services, e.g.) or nonmoral (durable goods, etc.) in immediate purpose and becomes moral only to the extent that culture comes to find the good valuable (or the opposite) – e.g., the good becomes of a quality serving (for example) aesthetic or other principles so uniquely as to be morally valued for their own sake.
+Indeed, much of the effort that produces goods and services is amoral (eldercare services [“Meals on Wheels”, for example) or nonmoral (durable goods, etc.) in immediate purpose and becomes moral only to the extent that culture comes to find the good valuable (or the opposite) – e.g., the good becomes of a quality serving (for example) aesthetic or other principles so uniquely as to be morally valued for their own sake.
 When we feel impoverished by the loss of what is great, it seems almost a certainty that the good or service once served a moral purpose in society.
 To some conservative observers this may even apply to the industrial behemoths of the late nineteenth and early twentieth centuries.
 The core of this section and the next refers to those offices unquestionably helpful to the point of being morally valued (principally professional, civic, and personal).

 As an aside: It might be recalled that the corporate “person”, no less than the normal person, can serve positive moral interests by perfecting virtues (capping CEO salaries, e.g.).
 In the corporate context these are largely in the nature of stewardship, but this also applies to the ordinary individual.
 We might say that the various virtues serve the ethics of stewardship generally.
 Dignity is one of the leading virtues; if not the most important, it is close to it.
 More than any other, it speaks in general to the positive traits of the virtuous character.
 When we wish to speak of the several virtues as one, we may as well look to dignity as the correct descriptive.